HCDigitalScholarship/summer-django/thursday/models.md

 During this session, please feel free to consult the [Django Tutorial](https://docs.djangoproject.com/en/2.2/intro/tutorial02/) and the [Mozilla Tutorial](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django/Models) tutorials on models.

 What is a model?
-It is a Python object that the Django ORM (object-relational mapper) uses to make databases seem familiar and friendly for Pythonistas.
-One of the key adavantages of this approach is that developers can use multiple databases and types of databases without having to learn the subtile differences between a query in MySQL or postgres.
-We going to do that anyway, but not just right now.
+It is a Python object that the Django ORM (object-relational mapper) uses so that databases are familiar and friendly for Pythonistas.
+One of the key adavantages of this approach is that developers can use multiple databases and types of databases without having to learn the differences between a query in MySQL or postgres.
+We'll discuss sql queries later on so that you understand what's going on under the hood of the ORM.

-As a quick reminder, Python is an object oriented language, so you've been using objects all along even if you didn't know it.
+Python is an object oriented language.
 Here's a very simple object in Python from the GAM project:

 ```python
 class CurrentItem: